For those of us who struggle with anxiety, we can experience relentless worry, confusion, fear, over-thinking, and disturbed sleep.

 My core approach to working with clients experiencing anxiety is a powerful, transformative emotional breakthrough method.
-This method is called Journey therapy, which I qualified in 15 years ago.
-It's a very direct approach and can release considerable deep-rooted tension, helping you feel more free.
+This method is called Journeywork, which I qualified in 15 years ago.
+It's a very direct approach and can release considerable deep-rooted tension in a short time, helping you feel more free.

 (I am also Medically trained and have worked professionally in Psychiatry over more than 12 years).

 If you'd like to explore working with me, we initially speak on the phone during your free telephone consultation.
 I listen carefully to what you're experiencing, and you get a chance to ask any questions.
-We can also discuss if Journey therapy could be appropriate for your situation.
+We can also discuss if Journeywork could be appropriate for your situation.